-DIRECT APPLICATION VS. PROGRAM PROVIDER
+DIRECT ENROLLMENT VS. PROGRAM PROVIDER

-Many Middlebury students apply directly, as visiting/study abroad students, to universities in the U.K. and Ireland and make arrangements independently with the university.
+Some Middlebury students apply directly, as visiting/study abroad students, to universities in the U.K. and Ireland and make arrangements independently with the university ("direct enrollment").
 Many British and Irish universities have procedures for orienting and integrating these students into their academic and residential programs.
+Direct enrollment is a very independent experience, however, so it is not the right avenue for all students and all universities.

-It is also possible to attend a university in the U.K. or Ireland through a U.S.sponsored program provider.
-In this format, the program provider takes care of most of the practical arrangements and provides more services and support.
-Many universities in the United Kingdom and Ireland are affiliated with a number of program providers and welcome applicants whether they apply directly or through a program provider.
-Program providers offer services for which they charge fees.
-The program providers with which Middlebury has the most experience and which are regularly approved are the Arcadia University College of Global Studies and IFSA-Butler.
+The other option is students may opt attend a university in the U.K. or Ireland through a U.S.-sponsored program provider.
+In this format, the program provider takes care of most of the practical arrangements and provides more services and support (including guaranteed housing).
+Many universities in the United Kingdom and Ireland are affiliated with a number of program providers; however, students are encouraged to go through the Arcadia University College of Global Studies or IFSA-Butler as these are the providers with which Middlebury has the most experience and which are regularly approved.